Farkas de Boldogfa

-Farkas de Boldogfa, (in Hungarian: "boldogfai Farkas család"; in German: "Farkas von Boldogfa"), is the name of a Hungarian noble family.
-Their members were landowners that occupied diverse relevant roles in the political, administrative and jurisdictional life at least during the last 300 years in the county of Zala, located in the former Kingdom of Hungary.
+The Farkas de Boldogfa family, (in Hungarian: "boldogfai Farkas család"; in German: "Farkas von Boldogfa"), is the name of a Hungarian noble family.
+Their members were landowners that occupied diverse relevant roles in the political, administrative and jurisdictional life at least during the last 400 years in the county of Zala, located in the former Kingdom of Hungary.
 They held offices as vice-ispáns of the county of Zala (alispán of Zala), Prothonotary of the county of Zala, they were members of the Hungarian Parliament, and also were chief magistrates of the county's districts (főszolgabíró), Hussars etc.